 The photos and recipe were excerpted from Rachel’s Irish Family Food by Rachel Allen.
 All rights reserved.
 No part of this book may be used or reproduced without written permission from HarperCollins Publishers, 10 East 53rd Street, New York, NY 10022

-Disclosure: The Rachel’s Irish Family Food cookbook was sent to me by Harper Collins Publishers for review.
+The Rachel’s Irish Family Food cookbook was sent to me by Harper Collins Publishers for review.
 The opinions are my own.
+This post contains affiliate links.